Underestimated Ways To Support Breastfeeding

 So every time a mother sits down to breastfeed bring her a snack and a drink!
 So easy :)

-A friend of mine who recently had a premature baby was breastfeeding at the part when she was handed a “Thank You for Breastfeeding” card.
+A friend of mine who recently had a premature baby was breastfeeding at the park when she was handed a “Thank You for Breastfeeding” card.

 This random act of kindness meant more to my friend than the stranger who gave her the card could ever know.
 My friend has put immense effort into breastfeeding her premature baby, particularly since she also has a toddler and a fly-in fly-out husband.